-BL 231.
-Greek I. 3 hours
+BL 231, Greek I. 3 hours

 Study of the forms and elementary grammar of nominal parts of speech (nouns, adjectives, pronouns); introduction to the verb; elementary vocabulary.
 Students will translate New Testament Greek, beginning early in the term with simple texts.
-Lab.
+Students must also register for BL 235.